Game-Developmento/game-dev-ex4-Adi/README.md

 This script is added to the `EnemySaucerWithLimitedSpawning` prefab and is triggered when an enemy is hit by the player's laser shot.
 The script calls the `SubtractEnemy()` method of the spawner to reduce the number of enemies on the screen.
 A reference to spawner is set when the enemy game object is instantiated.

+### Replay

+Resets the player's score and allows them to replay the game.

 ## Prefabs

 The game has the following prefab:

+### EnemySaucerWithLimitedSpawning

-`EnemySaucerWithLimitedSpawning`: This prefab is used to spawn enemies in the game.
+This prefab is used to spawn enemies in the game.
 It uses the LimitedEnemySpawner script to control the number of enemies on the screen.

 # Credits